Helping millions of people navigate the world of technology.

-Your Apple devices give you the option of sending and receiving iMessage from either your phone number or your email (Apple ID).
-So if your email shows up when you text to your contacts, here’s how to check if your phone number is selected for using iMessage.
+Your Apple devices give you the option of sending and receiving iMessage from your phone number or email (Apple ID).
+So, if your email shows up when you text your contacts, check if you have selected your phone number for iMessage.

 On iPhone and iPad

-Step 2: Tap on Send and Receive and check if your phone number is selected for iMessage.
+Open Settings > Messages > Send and Receive > check if your phone number is selected.

 On Mac